-No personal items should be left in changing facilities.
+Note: personal items should not be left in changing facilities.
 They should be stored in a locker or carried on your person.

-Emergency maintenance kits - our Security Desk has available tools, lubricant, pump and puncture repair kit for any emergencies that may arise.
+Emergency maintenance kits: the Security Desk has tools, lubricant, a pump, and puncture repair kits for any emergencies that may arise.
 A hose, located at the grounds workshop can be used freely by those who cycle.
 Additionally, staff and students can request access to bike cleaning materials.

-Dr. Bike Sessions - The University regularly arranges a mobile mechanic to service bikes cycled in on the day.
-The mechanic will spend up to 15 minutes per bicycle to repair minor problems on the spot.
+Dr. Bike sessions: the University arranges a mobile mechanic to service bikes cycled in on the day.
+The mechanic will spend up to 15 minutes per cycle to repair minor problems on the spot.
 More major problems can be diagnosed and a bike "MOT" provided.
-These are regularly held on the last Thursday of each month beside the bike racks in the courtyard.
-Keep up to date on Dr Bike events via our Facebook page @CycleConnections.
+These sessions are held on the last Thursday of each month beside the bike racks in University Square.
+Keep up to date on Dr Bike events via our Facebook and Instagram pages.

 Find out more and purchase your passes at Go e-bike.